hcuffy/camper-leadership/README.md

 - Points in 30 Days
 - All allTime

-The users are sorted in descending order.

-In the future it will be possible to sort the user list by the both point columns.
+It is possible to sort or all time.